percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/vault.md

 # Vault configuration

 You can configure `pg_tde` to use HashiCorp Vault as a global key provider for managing encryption keys securely.
-Both the open source and enterprise editions are supported.
-Percona Server for PostgreSQL only supports the HashiCorp Vault back end with KV Secrets Engine - Version 2 (API) with versioning enabled.
+Both the open source and enterprise editions are supported. `pg_tde` only supports the HashiCorp Vault back end with KV Secrets Engine - Version 2 (API) with versioning enabled.

 !!! note
     This guide assumes that your Vault server is already set up and accessible.
 Vault configuration is outside the scope of this document, see [Vault's official documentation](https://developer.hashicorp.com/vault/docs) or [KV secrets engine - version 2 (API)](https://developer.hashicorp.com/vault/api-docs/secret/kv/kv-v2) for more information.